anothertijuano/anothertijuano/README.md

 Linux/*nix **sysadmin**, always looking for new IT solutions for automation.
 People shouldn't be wasting their time on meaningless repetitive tasks.

-**Continuous service improvement** because things can always be better for everyone.
+**Continual service improvement** because things can always be better for everyone.

 **Service design**, give the right people the chance to work together and you will be amazed at what can be accomplished.